QasimK/qasimk.github.io/collections/_drafts/2018-09-11-wii_games_on_pc.md

 ## Dolphin

 It's a cross-platform emulator[^android], and *almost* straightforward to set up.
-The [Dolphin Wiki][dolphin-wiki] contains most the useful information, but the [Dolphin Forums][dolphin-forums] contain additional user guides and resources.
+The [Dolphin Wiki][dolphin-wiki] contains most of the information you need, but the [Dolphin Forums][dolphin-forums] contain additional user guides and resources.

-Assuming you don't know what a DVD drive is any more, you'll want to obtain ISOs (or lossless compression WBFS or GCZ or CISO/CSO).
+Assuming you don't know what a DVD drive is any more, you'll want to obtain ISOs (or lossless compression file formats: WBFS, GCZ or CISO/CSO).
 ISOs are `dd` copies of the disk.
-CISO (compact ISO).
+TODO: CISO (compact ISO).
 WBFS (Wii Backup File System).
 GCZ (GameCube Zip).
 Generally use the compressed versions.
 The Wiki has a page on getting ISOs from your game discs using the Wii.
 They simply go into a folder, and you tell Dolphin where that folder is.

 Here are some resources if you are interested in the differences between `.gcm`, `.iso`, `.gcz`, `.ciso`, `.wbfs` (all supported), and `.wia` (not supported by Dolphin in 2018): [1a][formats-1a], [1b][formats-1b], [2a][formats-2a], [2b][formats-2b], [2c][formats-2c], [2d][formats-2d], [3][formats-3].
 Ultimately, it doesn't really make a difference.